 Awarding Credit

-Learning credited through the recognition of knowledge and skills has the same value as formal learning.
-Credit is recorded based on Te Pūkenga grade table, with the previous grade carried forward for any Cross Credit or Credit Transfer, and the Pass (P) grade given where a standard grade cannot be stated.
+Learning credited through RPKS has the same value as formal learning.
+Credit is recorded based on Te Pūkenga grade table, with the previous grade carried forward for any Cross Credit or Credit Transfer, and the Pass (P) grade given where a grade cannot be stated.

-Unit standards that are recognised through RPKS are awarded a CT grade.
+Assessment standards that are recognised through RPKS are awarded a CT grade.

 Appealing Decisions